Who could replace Van Bronckhorst at Rangers?

 Kevin Muscat is not a name synonymous with Rangers but he did help the Ibrox side win all three domestic trophies in his solitary season in Glasgow.

-The hard tackling Australian's name has come to the fore in recent weeks because of his connection to Celtic manager Postecoglou.
+The hard-tackling Australian's name has come to the fore in recent weeks because of his connection to Celtic manager Postecoglou.

 Muscat was Postecoglou's assistant at Melbourne Victory and took over as manager after the latter's move into international management with Australia.

-The former defender enjoyed trophy success with the Victory and continued his association with Postecoglou with the national team.
+The former defender enjoyed trophy success with Victory and continued his association with Postecoglou with the national team.

 A less successful spell with Belgian side Sint-Truidense followed but Muscat replaced Postecoglou as Yokohama F Marinos manager, emulating Postecoglou's title success in Japan.

 Currently, Rangers have two major problems - their own form and Celtic's strength.
-Appointing Muscat may be an attempt to address both.
+Appointing Muscat could be an attempt to address both.

 Former Rangers striker Kenny Miller